jhrcook/tidy-tuesday/2020-06-30_uncanny-xmen_2.md

 ### Data preparation

-First the data is downloaded from the TidyTuesday GitHub repository and loaded into R.
+First the data was downloaded from the TidyTuesday GitHub repository and loaded into R.

 ``` r